French Guiana: Literature

 French Guianan literature includes all works written by local authors or persons related to French Guiana.
 It is expressed both in French and in French Guianan Creole.

 Local literature is a literature closely related to that of the French West Indies: especially the Caribbean islands of Martinique and Guadeloupe.
 For some, it is an Antillean-Guianan literature in relation to the themes addressed, which are mainly related to slavery and other social problems.
 Thus, this literature takes several forms.
 First, orality, because it is a characteristic element of French Guianan literature, as in many countries of Black America.
 In this connection, we can consider tales, Legends, fables and, in another form, Novels.

 Nineteenth century French Guiana is marked by a weak presence of writers.
 At that time, writers only published a few scattered poems in local newspapers.
 Today, however, it is difficult to trace the writings of some French Guianan poets: Ho-A-Sim-Elosem, Munian, R. Octaville, etc. Two French Guianan poets are the exception.
 According to Ndagano (1996), Ismaÿl Urbain and Fabien Flavien would be considered the first French Guianan poets.
 However, Alfred Parépou is a writer who marked his era with his work Atipa (1885).

-The period from 1900 to 1950 constitutes an important stage in local literature insofar as it gave birth to numerous writers who had a considerable impact, such as those of Negritude (Négritude).
+The period from 1900 to 1950 constitutes an important stage in local literature insofar as it gave birth to numerous writers who had a considerable impact, such as those of the Négritude framework.
 The French Guianan of the 1950s and 1960s is notable for writing about the black cause.
 Serge Patient and Elie Stephenson did address this issue in their writings.

 Since 1970 different generations of writers have become aware of the black cause or slavery.
 Whether through their writings or their political activities, they take into account this painful period that had serious consequences on the local society and on the black world in general.
 For this generation, Christiane Taubira remains the figurehead.
 Other writers are interested in other types of themes, such as regional nature, etc.